kishan-kumar-dev/frontdesk-ai/README.md

 ## 🧪 Example Demo Flow

-### Step 1

-👩 Ask: “What are your salon hours?”
+1. 👩 Ask: “What are your salon hours?”
    ➡️ AI: “We’re open daily from 9 AM to 6 PM!”

-### Step 2

-👩 Ask: “Do you have spa services?”
+2. 👩 Ask: “Do you have spa services?”
    ➡️ AI: “Hmm, I’m not sure.
 Let me check with my supervisor.”

-### Step 3

-👩‍💼 Supervisor opens `/supervisor` → answers → saves.
+3. 👩‍💼 Supervisor opens `/supervisor` → answers → saves.

-### Step 4

-👩 Ask again: “Do you have spa services?”
+4. 👩 Ask again: “Do you have spa services?”
    ➡️ AI: “Yes, we offer premium spa and relaxation packages!”

 ---

 ## 📸 Screenshots (optional)

-You can add:
+Place screenshots in:

 ```
 /frontend/public/screenshots/